"When one can own the problem, then and only then can a potential solution be entertained."

 how small the deed, or how large it has some impact on another individual’s life."

 Honorable Dr. LaMont Theolonus B. Taylor was born in Chicago, Illinois.
 Brother Taylor is the third oldest of six siblings.
 Growing up on the Southeast side of Chicago, Brother Taylor experienced many challenges, living in low income housing, with both parents working most of the time.
 Fortunately, his parents enrolled him in extra curricula activities at school as well as after-school and summer programming at the neighborhood youth center.

-Brother Taylor's formative years he was always known for being very
+Brother Taylor's formative years, he was known for being very

 leadership positions and served on student government boards and

 Later, Brother Taylor attended Southern Illinois University at Carbondale (SIUC).
 It was at this moment where the founders met; in a fraternal service organization called Alpha Phi Omega.
-Through Alpha Phi Omega, Brother Taylor reaffirmed his purpose to serving the community.
-Brother Taylor met another individual with similar interests during the time of his service with Alpha Phi Omega.
+Through Alpha Phi Omega, Brother Taylor reaffirmed his purpose of serving the community and met another individual with similar interests during the time of his service with them.
 This individual was a leader, who was strong in decision, firm in character and radical in his beliefs.
 This person was Brother Marvin Vinson Randolph.
-It was these individuals who saw the need for community and service to work hand and hand using the principles of “Community Development.”
+It was these individuals who saw the need for community and service to work hand and hand in order to uphold the principle of “Community Development.”